officelearn/azure-docs.sv-se/articles/security-center/security-center-identity-access.md

 ---
-title: "Övervaka identitet och åtkomst i Azure Security Center | Microsoft Docs"
+title: Monitoring Identity and Access in Azure Security Center | Microsoft Docs
-description: "Det här dokumentet hjälper dig att använda identitets- och åtkomstfunktionerna i Azure Security Center för att övervaka användarnas åtkomstaktiviteter och identitetsrelaterade problem."
+description: This document helps you to use identity and access capability in Azure Security Center to monitor your user's access activity and identity related issues.
 services: security-center
 documentationcenter: na
 author: YuriDio